 This section is currently being updated.
 Please visit the link below for the legacy version:

-P & T presents premium leaf teas as a curated culture
+P &T presents premium leaf tea as a vital contemporary culture

 Former Corbis creative director Jens de Gruyter set out in pursuit of his passions with this new exclusive brand devoted to select Asian loose-leaf teas.
 Alongside tea and accessories, the brand curates a retail offering of printed materials crafted through the art of bookbinding, letterpress, engraving and fine art lithography.
 Between recon expeditions to the orient and the marketplace, we defined the foundations for a novel and inspired brand.
 An appreciation for two venerable creations of the ancient masters attributed to the advancement of knowledge and culture became the origins of the brand: a symbiosis of paper and tea; it was Jens’ directive that the brand be plainly named ‘Paper and Tea’, later reduced to ’P & T’.
 The brand represents a straightforward devotion to craft and artisanal value.
 In the digital age, as ink and paper are being largely replaced by intangible ephemeral technology, paper and the heritage of printing became our allegorical branding medium.
 The first task was to incorporate this into a unique brand identity.